-The X Matrix Template is a tool that many organizations use to implement a Hoshin Kanri approach to strategic planning.
+The xMatrix, or X-Type Matrix Template is a tool that many organizations use to implement a Hoshin Kanri approach to strategic planning.
 Further, Hoshin Kanri, which means “Policy Deployment” in Japanese, can be useful for communicating the important elements of a strategy.
-Not to mention, the X Matrix tool is able to communicate this information on a single page.
+The X Matrix tool is able to communicate this information on a single page.
 The basic idea is that top-level objectives start on the bottom, or “6:00” side of the matrix, then the dots show the relationship to each sub-goal in a clockwise direction.

 Set Your 3-5 Year Breakthrough Objectives